Skip to content

 The futures market is a place where buyers and sellers agree to exchange a specific quantity of an asset at a fixed date in the future, at a price agreed today.

 The assets in question are not physically traded on the exchange, so the participants buy and sell futures contracts instead.
-This enables traders to speculate on the price of commodities without having to own them at any point, because the contracts can be sold or closed before the actual delivery date.
+This enables traders and investors to take a view on commodity prices without owning the physical asset, since the contracts can be sold or closed before the delivery date.

 Which is particularly useful if, for example, you want to trade on the price of cattle, but don't want several herds of live cows delivered to your door in a few months' time...